Corvus25/CSCE_221/Homework/Programming/Assignment2/P2/README.md

 of this assignment, does not warrant a fix.

 ### Description
-This implementation of a Doubly Linked List class does pretty much exactly what the name suggests.
-A `DLList` class is defined by functions that allow the instantiation, copying, moving, and traversal of a Doubly Linked Lists.
-The nodes of the DLL are defined by the struct `DLListNode`, which defines an object to store, and pointers to the previous and next node.
-This implementation of the DLL and its nodes only support data of type `int`.
+This implementation of a templated Doubly Linked List class is an extension of the original `DLList`.
+This version of the DLL and its nodes support all relevant data types, even user-defined ones.
+This simply allows the nodes of the DLL to contain other data that is not of type `int`.

 ### Testing
-The DLL implementation is tested by the functions in `DLList-main.cpp`.
-Various tests are performed to verify the correctness of the implementation, including (but not limited to) creating an empty list, adding nodes, removing nodes, copying and moving to other lists via the constructors and assignment operators, inserting and removing before and after in various positions to show that the `next` and `prev` pointers remain consistent in every case, and traversing backwards.
+As an extension of Part 1, it is assumed that all relevant testing of the functions is performed in Part 1.
+The only additional testing required for the templated implementation is to introduce other data types to fill the nodes.
+`TDLList-main.cpp` accomplishes this by testing data of type `string`, and the class continues to function as intended.

 #### Exceptions
-Additional exceptions were added simply to have the ability to differentiate between different types of DLL errors.
+The exceptions of the templated class match the exceptions of the untemplated class.

 - `EmptyDLList` - thrown when an attempted operation on a list would be invalid because it is empty.
 - `InvalidInsertion` - thrown when the insertion of a node would be out of bounds of the DLL.
 - `InvalidRemoval` - thrown when the removal of a node would be out of bounds of the DLL.